yandex-cloud/docs/en/api-design-guide/_includes/grpc-api-ref-note.md

-> [!NOTE]
+{% note info %}

->
+The gRPC API references are under development and will be published soon.

-> The gRPC API references are under development and will be published soon.
+{% endnote %}